Both benign (non-cancerous) and cancerous salivary gland tumors may develop

 - Sialoadenoma Papiliferum

 Parotid cancers not only tend to grow in the gland itself and destroy the surrounding tissue and nerves, but also spread to the lymph nodes and even other parts of the body.
 The parotid surgery treatment type of these tumors is based on the type of cancer.
 Early diagnosis of the cancer is obviously of utmost importance, because it leads to a less extensive surgery, less complications and much better outcomes.
 All masses in the parotid gland should be carefully assessed and diagnosed, usually by performing a needle biopsy.
 In advanced cases, pain and facial paralysis can develop due to a parotid gland cancer.
 The most common symptom of salivary gland cancer, however, is a painless mass.
 Exposure to radiation is the most well-known cause of salivary gland cancer.
 This includes environmental exposure and radiation therapy for cancer of the head or neck.
-To ascertain the extent of the tumor, an MRI scan of the face and neck may be indicated as well.
+To ascertain the extent of the tumor, and to see if salivary gland surgery is necessary, an MRI scan of the face and neck may be indicated as well.

 When surgical removal of a salivary gland becomes necessary, it is of the upmost importance than you consult an experienced and qualified Head & Neck Surgeon, such as Dr. Larian.
 He has extensive experience with parotidectomies and minimally invasive parotidectomy, and would be happy to help you.